rustgd/shrev-rs/README.md

-An pull based event handler system, with events stored in a ring buffer, using [Shred][shred].
+A pull based event handler, with events stored in a ring buffer, using [Shred][shred] for synchronization.

 [shred]: https://github.com/slide-rs/shred